gentlemanautomaton/machina/README.md

 ## Virtual machine destruction

-There is no facility for total annihilation of virtual machines, which would include permantent deletion of their disk volumes.
+There is no facility for total annihilation of virtual machines, which would include permanent deletion of their disk volumes.

 This is an inherantly dangerous ability and won't be added without much consideration.